cpierceworld/CarND-Vehicle-Detection/writeup.md

 5. **Label**: Uses `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap, which are assumed to corresponded to vehicles.
 Bounding boxes are constructed to cover the area of each blob detected.

 6. **Car Reconciliation**: This step is to reconcile the (potential) vehicles found in the current frame with vehicles found in the previous frame(s).
-Bounding boxes that overlap a previously found vehicle is assumed to be the same vehicle.
+Bounding boxes that overlap a previously found vehicle are assumed to be the same vehicle.
 A new bounding box is calculated as the average of the previous and new.
-Bounding boxes that don't overlap a previously found vehicle are assumed to be new vehicles.
-If there is a previously found vehicle with a bounding box that doesn't overlap any current boxes, then that vehicle's "not detected" count is incremented (see step 8 "Max Frame No-Detect Filtering").
+Bounding boxes that don't overlap any previously found vehicles are assumed to be new vehicles.
+If there is a previously found vehicle that doesn't overlap any current bounding box, then that vehicle's "not detected" count is incremented (see step 8 "Max Frame No-Detect Filtering").

-7. **Min Frame Detect Filtering**:  As a last attempt to filter out false positives the code has a configurable parameter for "min frame detect filtering".
+7. **Min Frame Detect Filtering**:  As a last attempt to filter out false positives, the code has a configurable parameter for "min frame detect filtering".
 This is the minimum number of consecutive frames that a car must be detected in before it is recognized as a "Car", given an ID and plotted.
-The assumption being that false positives won't be detected many consecutive frames.
+The assumption is that false positives won't be detected in consecutive frames.

 8. **Max Frame No-Detect Filtering**: In an attempt to not loose track of cars when they are mistakenly not detected, there is "max frame no-detect filtering".
-This is the maximum number of consecutive frames that a car can be not detected before the tracker stops trying to track it.
+This is the maximum number of consecutive frames that a car can not be detected before the tracker stops trying to track it.

 ### Here are four frames and their corresponding heatmaps: